Pediatric Clinic, East Africa

 home page

-Responsive solutions in the building industry are normally associated with high budgets.
+Responsive solutions in building industry are normally associated with high budgets.
 In contrast, this is a low-cost application of adaptable architecture.
-Proposed design is not site-specific; it is configured to suite different surroundings and varied demands.
+Proposed design is not site specific; it is configured to suite different surroundings and varied demands.
 For practical reasons, it is based on the use of a single component designed for infinite growth within a recursive geometric pattern.

 Use the green slider to reverse the growth sequence.